PicsArt/cppbind/docs/03_get_started/05_exception_handling.rst

 class is derived from std::exception.

 .. note::
-    For generating python wrappers we use **pybind** tool, which already has support for exception handling.
+    For generating python bindings we use **pybind** tool, which already has support for exception handling.
     Pybind translates c++ standard exceptions to their python analogs using exception correspondence `map <https://pybind11.readthedocs.io/en/stable/advanced/exceptions.html#built-in-c-to-python-exception-translation>`_.
     Pybind translates all user defined exceptions to **RuntimeError** in python.
 This support also sets some constraints on us, so currently we don't support python exceptions as it's done for other languages.
 It means user defined exceptions list is not relevant here, but user still has to define **throws** variable to **no_throw** value.
 This requirement keeps API annotations style convenient between all target languages.

-After generating wrappers for target language we can call methods which can throw an exception, and test results with catch blocks:
+After generating bindings for target language we can call methods which can throw an exception, and test results with catch blocks:

 .. tabs::
         .. tab:: kotlin